-To ensure equal marginal and conditional parameter effects, data were first generated under the null hypothesis of no actor and no partner effect.
-By doing so, the size of the test of $\beta{act} = 0$ ( $\beta{par}=0$ , respectively) at the nominal 5% level under each of the 5 approaches can easily be assessed (note that with 2000 simulations, the standard error on the estimated size is about 0.5%, and empirical type 1 errors for appropriate tests are therefor expected to lie between 4% and 6%).
-Empirical type 1 errors for the test of no actor effect are presented in figure 3 (results for the test of no partner effect were very similar).
+simulations, the standard error on the estimated size is about 0.5%, and empirical type 1 errors for appropriate tests are therefore expected to lie between 4\% and 6%).
+Empirical type 1 errors for the test of no actor effect are presented in Figure 2 (results for the test of no partner effect were very similar).
 While under the GEE-approach, the robust Wald test tends to be too liberal when the numbers of dyads is extremely small, the performance of the score test is satisfactory under all settings considered (slightly conservative for small number of dyads in some cases).
-Both the constrained and unconstrained random-intercept model yield a too conservative test under positive ICC settings when the number of dyads is small.
-With increasing negative values of the ICC, the constrained random intercept model (which will then typically force the random intercept variance to be zero) yields a much too conservative test.
-The unconstrained random-intercept approach jumps from too conservative tests for small samples to too liberal tests for larger samples when the ICC is negative.
+Both the constrained and unconstrained RI-model yield a too conservative test under positive ICC settings when the number of dyads is small.
+With increasing negative values of the ICC, the constrained RI-model (which will then typically force the random-intercept variance to be zero) yields a much too conservative test.
+The unconstrained RI-approach jumps from too conservative tests for small samples to too liberal tests for larger samples when the ICC is negative.
 The marginalized GLMM-approach performs relatively well in terms of type 1 error, both under positive and negative ICC scenarios, except when the number of dyads is small.

-Overall, we conclude that under the null the marginal approaches perform better than the conditional approaches, and proceed for now with the former only to explore the performance in estimating the residual ICC.
-The upper panel of figure 5 shows the median of the estimated ICC under both marginal approaches for the 6 values we considered for the ICC.
+Overall, we conclude that under the null hypothesis the marginal approaches perform better than the conditional approaches in preserving the type 1 error, and we proceed for now with the former only to explore the performance in estimating the residual ICC.
+The upper panel of Figure 3 shows the median of the estimated ICC under both marginal approaches for the six values we considered for the ICC.
 Although the 'standard' GEE-approach does not formally aim to estimate the ICC, its estimate obtained from the unstructured working correlation is very informative and recovering the ICC well.
 In contrast, there is - regardless of the sample size - indication of a serious negative bias for the ICC estimate from the marginalized GLMM for increasing absolute values of the ICC.

-Next data were generated following model (8) assuming an effect of $x{act}$ and $x{par}$ ( $\beta_1 = \log 1.5 \approx 0.405$ and $\beta_2 = \log 0.75 \approx -0.287$ , respectively).
-Note that the marginal effect of $x{act}$ and $x{par}$ have no longer the same value, but can be approximated by $\beta_1/\sqrt{c^2\tau+1}$ and $\beta_2/\sqrt{c^2\tau+1}$ respectively, with $c = 16\sqrt{3}/(15\pi)$ (Molenberghs & Verbeke, 2005).
-Because of the approximation techniques that are used for GLMMs, estimates of non-zero fixed effect in the GLMMs are known to be frequently biased .
-The upper left panel of figure 6 presents the mean of the estimated actor and partner effects for the scenario where the ICC equals 0.15.
-We found no evidence of severe bias for either the marginal or conditional effects using the 5 approaches, except when the sample size is extremely small.
-The upper middle panel of figure 6 shows the power to detect the actor effect at the nominal 5% significance level.
-Not surplisingly we find the GEE-Wald test to have highest power at lower sample sizes (as the test was seen to be too liberal).
+Next, data were generated following model (9) assuming an effect of x{act} and x{par} ($\beta_1 = \log 1.5 \approx 0.405$ and $\beta_2 = \log 0.75 \approx -0.287$, respectively).
+Note that the marginal effects of x{act} and x{par} have no longer the same value as the conditional effects, but can be approximated by $\beta_1/\sqrt{c^2\tau+1}$ and $\beta_2/\sqrt{c^2\tau+1}$ respectively, with $c = 16\sqrt{3}/(15\pi)$ (Molenberghs & Verbeke, 2005).
+Because of the approximation techniques that are used for GLMMs, estimates of non-zero fixed effect in the GLMMs are known to be frequently biased15.
+The upper left panel of Figure 4 presents the mean of the estimated actor and partner effects for the scenario where the ICC equals 0.15.
+We found no evidence of severe bias for either the marginal or conditional effects using the five approaches, except when the sample size is extremely small.
+The upper middle panel of Figure 4 shows the power to detect the actor effect at the nominal 5% significance level.
+Not surpisingly, we find the GEE-Wald test to have highest power at lower sample sizes (as the test was seen to be too liberal).
 The robust score test from the GEE-approach is performing well as compared to the multilevel approaches.
-Finally, to shed some light on the performance of the approximation formula (4) for the ICC in the random intercept model, the estimated within-dyad correlations under the 5 approaches are presented in the upper right panel of figure 6, illustrating once more the excellent performance of the GEE-approach in recovering the ICC.
+Finally, to shed some light on the performance of the approximation formula (5)